 Peruvian cocoa has a unique history, one that is closely intertwined with the country’s other famous crop: the coca leaf.
 But what exactly links these two crops?
 And what makes consuming Peruvian chocolate not only especially delicious, but impactful?

 The Peruvian jungle (along with Ecuador’s) is where Theobroma cacao (aka the cocoa tree) is believed to have first fruited.

-Cocoa is believed to have first fruited in the Amazonian jungles in what is now Peru and Ecuador.
-Yet whilst we can date cocoa drinking back to 4,500 BCE in Ecuador, it is far harder to trace the history of cocoa in Peru.
+Yet whilst we can date the human consumption of cocoa (in the form of a drink) back to 4,500 BCE in Ecuador, it is far harder to trace the history of cocoa in Peru.
 On the other hand, we can trace back the chewing of the coca leaf in Peru to around 6,000 BCE.

-A parallel puzzle is that whilst Ecuador is deservedly famous for its distinctive Arriba Nacional (see last week’s blog post for more details), Peru has an incredible range of very different cocoa varietals.
-It’s often hard to separate these cocoa varieties out from the regions they grow, so apologies to purists out there but I’m just going to highlight the extraordinary differences between beans grown in Maranon, Chuncho and Piura – see below for some bars from Maranon (Ritual and Fresco), Chuncho (Georgia Ramon and Standout) and Piura (Qantu and Original Beans).
+A parallel puzzle is that whilst Ecuador is deservedly famous for its distinctive Arriba Nacional bean, Peru has a far more diverse range of cocoa varietals.
 Unlike the typical bright berry notes of Madagascan beans or Ecuador’s green and vegetal flavours, there really isn’t a single “leitmotiv” of flavours for Peru.
-There are just LOTS of amazing beans and bars.